puntorigen/easy-model/README.md

 - 🔗 Enhanced relationship handling with eager loading and nested operations
 - 🔍 Powerful query methods with flexible ordering support
 - ⚙️ Automatic relationship detection and bidirectional setup
-- 📱 Support for both PostgreSQL and SQLite databases
+- 📱 Support for PostgreSQL, SQLite, and MySQL databases
 - 🛠️ Built on top of SQLModel and SQLAlchemy for robust performance
 - 📝 Type hints for better IDE support
 - 🕒 Automatic `id`, `created_at` and `updated_at` fields provided by default